 This post is on how American courts deal with business cases involving foreign parties and foreign or international law as that law applies to such cases.
 No more, no less.

-Many years ago, I was representing a Canadian-Australian manufacturer in a big case down in Texas along with two truly excellent Dallas litigators, Dick Davis and Scott Edwards.
-At some point in the case, I had the “brilliant” idea of arguing that US Federal law had preempted Texas state law, mandating dismissal of plaintiff’s claim against my client.
-We settled the case before the court could hear my preemption argument, but I still remember the half-joking advice I received from Dick and Scott.
+Many years ago, I was representing a Canadian-Australian manufacturer in a big case down in Texas along with two truly excellent Dallas litigators.
+At some point in the case, I had the “brilliant” idea of arguing that US Federal law had preempted Texas state law, mandating dismissal of plaintiff’s claims against my client.
+We settled the case before the court could hear my preemption argument, but I still remember the half-joking advice I received from Texas local counsel.
 It was something along the lines of, “forget about federal law, this is Texas; we don’t recognize federal law down here.”

 I am beginning to wonder about the willingness of US courts to apply foreign or international law, even in those instances where US law calls for such application.

 In a few months, I will be in Las Vegas (I count myself among the people who love Vegas!) speaking on the Hague Convention rules on Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters, as they apply to Chinese companies.
 Based on my firm’s experience with getting US courts to recognize international law, I am sorely tempted to just say something like, “forget about international law.
 This is the United States.
 We don’t recognize international law here.”
 Go ahead, just stick your summons and complaint in a bottle, throw it in the ocean, that ought to be enough for you to get a default judgment anyway.
 And since China never enforces US judgments anyway, why does it matter?

 I am sure my speech will be a bit more nuanced by the time I get there, but you get the point.